Company logo | Codica

 3. Complexity

-Many mobile app development products require complex integration with back-end systems, adherence to regulatory requirements, and compelling user interface design that can drive the development cost.
-It is important to understand the complexity of the application's interactions with the underlying mobile features and communication with the back-end.
+Many mobile app development products require complex integration with backend systems, adherence to regulatory requirements, and compelling user interface design that can drive the development cost.
+It is important to understand the complexity of the application's interactions with the underlying mobile features and communication with the backend.

 If you’re building an app that requires caching a huge amount of data, you’ll need to opt for native mobile stacks.
 Native app technology allows you to access features specific to the device, which isn’t possible if you’re building in a cross-platform environment.